ANANTHUPADHYA/Get-My-Skill-Hired/README.md

 # Get-My-Skill-Hired
-The project is to help workers in blue-collared jobs to get hired for their skills..
+The project is to help workers in blue-collared jobs to get hired for their skills.